Wholesale and retail banking face several challenges due to the current centralized infrastructure and the increasing digitization of our lives.

 Central banks could directly distribute money to retail users and employ a finely targeted monetary policy.
 For example, in the wake of the recent stimulus program, stimulus checks could have been distributed instantaneously and according to programmed conditions.

 - New possibilities

 Digital central bank money increases financial stability by offering the public an option for savings with a lower risk of default than storing savings with commercial banks.

 The digitization further supports additional innovation in payments.

 A CBDC could represent a new system that is easier to scale, enhancing speed and efficiency, decreasing the time required for merchants to receive payments down from the current average of three days to minutes.

 It would be future-proof and ready for micropayments and IoT payments.

 - IoT payments

-CBCD for emerging economies
+CBDC for emerging economies